spacelift-io/user-documentation/docs/product/administration/install.md

 The mandatory fields are:

 - `account_name` - the name of your Spacelift account.
-Note: the URL of your Spacelift installation doesn't neccessarily need to match this name but the account name affects the URL of the [module registry](https://docs.spacelift.io/vendors/terraform/module-registry.html).
+Note: the URL of your Spacelift installation doesn't necessarily need to match this name but the account name affects the URL of the [module registry](https://docs.spacelift.io/vendors/terraform/module-registry.html).
 - `aws_region` - the AWS region you wish to install Spacelift into.
 - `load_balancer.certificate_arn` - the ARN of the ACM certificate you created in the pre-requisites.
 - `spacelift_hostname` - the hostname you wish to use for your Spacelift installation without the protocol or trailing slash, for example `spacelift.mycorp.com`.